supervisely/docs/collaboration/teams.md

 Workspace is filter inside a particular team that allows to quickly switch between different sets of experiments.
 There are three resources that are split between workspaces:

 - Projects and datasets
-- Neural networks
-- Tasks
+- Workspace Tasks

 A workspace is a part of a team.
 You cannot have a workspace outside of a team.
 Every team must have at least one workspace, but can have two or more.

-At every moment you work in particular workspace and all projects, neural networks and tasks you create become a part of the current workspace and the current team.
+At every moment you work in particular workspace and all projects and tasks you create become a part of the current workspace and the current team.

 Workspaces do not provide any access permissions or roles mechanisms, unlike teams.

 ![](workspaces.png)

-The current team and workspace are visible in the white stripe at the top and you can switch by hovering the cursor there and selecting the item.
+You can find the current team and workspace right next to the Start button in the header bar.
+You can quickly switch between available teams and workspaces by hovering your cursor and selecting another team or workspace.

 ![](switch-team-workspace.png)